 Our Risk assessment is updated regularly by the Senior Leadership Team.
 This is an ever-changing situation and we appreciate your understanding and support when changes are made to our procedures within school.

-We work with Public health England, Durham Local Authority, Governors, our Federation, Croft Staff and Children to ensure our risk assessment and procedures are in line with guidance and work for us.
+We work with Public Health England, Durham Local Authority, Governors, our Federation, Croft Staff and Children to ensure our risk assessment and procedures are in line with guidance and work for us.
 We appreciate your feedback regarding our procedures and these are always considered.
-We always need to take into account that every school is unique and cannot all operate in the same way.
+When considering policy and procedures, we always need to take into account that every school is unique and cannot all operate in the same way.
 What works for one school will not work for another.

 We have made changes to the way our staffroom operates as well as break times and lunch times.
 Your child will also notice that extra signage has been put up around school reminding them to wear masks, stay apart and walk around school in a one way system.
 A copy of our full updated risk assessment can be found on the school website.
 During this week a full clean has taken place throughout the school and we are ready to welcome pupils back.